Skip to main content

 • add_learner: Adds the node back to the cluster as a learner, allowing it to start receiving log updates from the cluster.

-• upgrade_learner: Promotes the node from learner to follower, enabling it to fully participate in consensus and replication.
+• upgrade_learner: Promotes the node from learner to follower, enabling it to fully participate in raft and replication.

 note